nakurahe/leetcode_practice/take_aways.md

 - **Two Pointers**: When dealing with arrays with heavy head and tail but light middle, consider using two pointers to iterate from both ends. e.g. [977.
 Squares of a Sorted Array](https://leetcode.com/problems/squares-of-a-sorted-array/).

-- **Sliding Window**: When dealing with subarrays, consider using sliding window to reduce the time complexity. e.g. [209.
+- **Sliding Window**: When dealing with sub arrays (especially **sub array sum**), consider using sliding window to reduce the time complexity. e.g. [209.
 Minimum Size Subarray Sum](https://leetcode.com/problems/minimum-size-subarray-sum/).
 Here's one template for such kind of problem:
     ```java
     int left = 0, res = 0;
     // usually use the hash map or set to store the value.